 Requires knowledge of state, federal, and local laws related to the type of law practiced in the assigned department.
 County personnel regulations and procedures.
 Legal practices and procedures related to area of assignment.
 General office practices, procedures, equipment, and technology.

 Requires skill in legal research.
 Drafting legal documents.
 Giving presentations.
 Identifying and investigating facts of a legal matter.
 Resolving problems using negotiation, arbitration, and mediation.
 Making decisions.
 Legal case management.
 Building sustainable working relationships with other County personnel, officials, and the public.
 Communicating effectively with coworkers, supervisor, and the public.
 Generating enthusiasm and support for program objectives.

 Education and Experience:

 Work is typically performed in an office-like environment.
 May work in high conflict situations and with difficult, sometimes dangerous parties.
-Positions in this class typically require talking, hearing, seeing, sitting, standing, walking, driving, bending, reaching, fingering, lifting, and carrying.
+Positions in this class typically require talking, hearing, seeing, sitting, standing, walking, bending, reaching, fingering, lifting, and carrying.

 Factor 1: Decision-Making